Halleck45/OpenPronounce/README.md

 ## Visemes

-This application comes with a basic [phoneme to viseme](static/viseme.js) javascript implementation, for English language.
+This application comes with a (very!) basic [phoneme to viseme](static/viseme.js) javascript implementation, for English language.
 An better implementation could be done using [dedicated models](https://github.com/Magicboomliu/Viseme-Classification).

 ```javascript